With barbeque season already here, homeowners should heed the following safety precautions in order to keep their families and property safe.

 •Use long-handled barbecue tools and flame-resistant oven mitts.

 •Keep alcoholic beverages away from the grill; they are flammable!
+However, a smoothie from a great slow juicer in Canada is not and you can enjoy them at your leisure.

 In summary, homeowners should exercise caution when using any kind of grill, as they can harm life and property in numerous ways.